 Let’s say you have a great product and circuit performance is excellent but you’ve neglected assembly considerations.
 This could lead to low manufacturing yields; potentially high field failure rates meaning that your great product may be priced out of the market very quickly with a significant amount of the products profit margin consumed in re-work.

 The assembly considerations are many and we’d like to think our contract assembler is capable of handling our product but small considerations can make a big difference.
 BOM optimisation, limiting values, limiting part numbers per side, placement shadows, the list is significant but let’s consider for a minute a taboo subject for designers: Design for Re-work.

 Design for re-work

 Should I consider design for re-work?
-You should if you target high quantity continuous annual production and particularly on a product where the profit margin varies quarter to quarter due to supply chain fluctuations.
-Talking to your assembler, understanding their re-work process and applying some consideration at the PCB design stage can pay huge dividends during production and in any RMA Process (Return Merchandise Authorisation), you might be contractually obliged to carry out.
+You should if you target high quantity continuous annual production and particularly on a product where the profit margin varies quarter to quarter.
+This could be due to supply chain fluctuations.
+Talking to your assembler, understanding their re-work process and applying some consideration at the PCB design stage can pay huge dividends during production.
+Especially in any RMA Process (Return Merchandise Authorisation), you might be contractually obliged to carry out.